clay/clay-kiln/docs/kilnjs.md

 ### url

 * ***url()*** - returns the url object from Vuex state of the component that is currently being edited.
-Object contains the component name, the instance, and the path
+The object contains the component name, the instance, and the path

 ```
   kilnInput.url()